TJACKSON141/Entra-ID-Integration-Identity-Management/README.md

-# 🔐 Project 4: Entra ID Integration & Identity Management (AZ-104 Demo)
+# 🔐 Azure Entra ID Integration & Identity Management

 ## 📌 Overview
 This project demonstrates how to integrate an application with Microsoft Entra ID for authentication and access control.
 It covers user and group management, app registration, API permissions, Conditional Access (MFA), and sign-in monitoring.